kristijorgji/goseeder/README.md

 The framework will look for `categories.json` file in the path `db/seeds/data`, and insert all the entries there in a table named `categories` (inferred from the file name)

-If you have a seed registered for another environment, for example a test seed, the framework instead will look for the json file at `db/seeds/test/data`
+If you have a seed registered for another environment, for example a test seed, the framework instead will look for the json file at `db/seeds/data/test`

+So the rule is it will always lookup in this pattern `db/seeds/data/[environment]/[specifiedFileName].[type]`

 ### 3. Run Seeds Only For Specific Env

 Many times we want to have seeds only for `test` environment, test purpose and want to avoid having thousand of randomly generated rows inserted into production database by mistake!

-Or we just want granular control, to have separate data to populate our app/web in different way for `staging` `prod` `yourcustomenv` and so on.
+Or we just want to have granular control, to have separate data to populate our app/web in different way for `staging` `prod` `yourcustomenv` and so on.

 goseeder is designed to take care of this by using one of the following methods: